NOTICE TO ATTEND ETC.

 Grant of share awards

-In accordance with this principle, grant of Share Awards under the Plan will be the following:
+In accordance with the above, grant of Share Awards under the Plan will be the following:

-- the CEO will be granted Share Awards amounting to 75 per cent of his Gross Salary;
+- the CEO of MTG will be granted Share Awards amounting to 125 per cent of his Gross Salary (2016: 75 per cent);

-- the other senior executives (approximately 10 persons) will be granted Share Awards amounting to 75 per cent of their Gross Salary; and
+- approximately 10 senior executives and key employees (“Category 1”) will be granted Share Awards amounting to 100 per cent of their Gross Salary (2016: 75 per cent); and

-- the certain key employees (approximately 90 persons) will be granted Share Awards amounting to 50 per cent of their Gross Salary.
+- approximately 75 senior executives and key employees (“Category 2”) will be granted Share Awards amounting to 75 per cent of their Gross Salary (2016: 50 per cent).

-The Share Awards shall be governed by the following terms and conditions:
+The Share Awards shall be governed by the following main terms and conditions:

-- Granted free of charge after the Annual General Meeting 2015 and will vest after a three-year period, ending at the release of MTG’s interim financial report for the period January – March 2018 (the “Vesting Period”).
+- Granted free of charge after the Annual General Meeting 2017 and will vest after a three-year period, ending when MTG’s interim financial report for the period January – March 2020 is released (the “Vesting Period“).

 - May not be transferred or pledged.